TribuneX/dotfiles/README.md

 This is my collection of the configurations for the various tools I use.

+# Pre-requirements

+Before using these dotfiles on a new Mac I need to setup the following things:

+1) Install 1Password
+2) Setup ssh-keys

 # Installation

 Running `./install.sh` will install Homebrew and install my favorite apps including their configurations.

 ## Inspiration